NataliaMolinaR/ANPR_usingSVM_4OCR/README.md

 -  **Building_data**: this algorithim builds the data_base file.
 Take all the trainning examples and sort it in a matrix of n_smaple x n_features.

-	 Note: in this repository I don't provide you the image to build this matrix.
+	 Note: in this repository I don't provide you the character images to build this matrix.

 - **Training_model**: this algorithim train the SVM model with data_base.csv.